EficodeDemoOrg/copilot-python-weather-cli/.github-copilot-exercises/vscode/github_copilot_exercises.md

 ### Exercise 6.1: Security-Focused Reviews

 1. **Security Agent Role**
+   - Open Copilot Chat
-   - "Act as a security expert and review the configuration handling in src/weather_cli/config_util.py"
+   - `Act as a security expert and review the configuration handling in src/weather_cli/config_util.py`
-   - "As a security specialist, what vulnerabilities do you see in the API client?"
+   - `As a security specialist, what vulnerabilities do you see in the API client?`
-   - "From a security perspective, how should I improve the API key management?"
+   - `From a security perspective, how should I improve the API key management?`

 2. **Security Best Practices**
-   - "What security issues should I check for in this CLI application?"
+   - `What security issues should I check for in this CLI application?`
-   - "Provide specific security improvements for API key and sensitive data handling"
+   - `Provide specific security improvements for API key and sensitive data handling`

 **Learning Goal:** Learn to use Copilot for security-focused code reviews in Python CLI applications.

 ### Exercise 6.2: Performance and Code Quality

 1. **Performance Expert Role**
+   - Open Copilot Chat
-   - "As a performance expert, analyze the efficiency of src/weather_cli/weather_service.py"
+   - `As a performance expert, analyze the efficiency of WeatherService.py`
-   - "How can I optimize the API request handling and response processing?"
+   - `How can I optimize the HTTP requests and JSON parsing?`

 2. **Code Quality Reviewer**
-   - "Act as a senior Python developer and review the code quality in the weather_cli package"
+   - `Act as a senior Python developer and review the code quality in the src/weather_cli directory`
-   - "What Python coding standards and best practices should I implement in this codebase?"
+   - `What Python coding standards and best practices should I implement in this codebase?`

-**Learning Goal:** Understand how different expert perspectives can improve your Python code.
+**Learning Goal:** Understand how different expert perspectives can improve your code.

 ---